otto-torino/django-baton/README.md

 - Collapsable stacked inline entries
 - Lazy loading of uploaded images
 - Optional display of changelist filters in a modal
+- Optional use of changelist filters as a form (combine some filters at once and perform the search action)
 - Optional index page filled with google analytics widgets
 - Customization available for recompiling the js app provided
 - IT translations provided